Poke Root and Poke Berry Medicine

 I know when I first came to the South, I was surprised to hear a number of people report that their grandmothers always ate poke as a spring green.

 Intrigued, I discovered that poke root has traditionally been used in tiny doses as an immune stimulant.
 And swallowing one berry a day is an old treatment for arthritis.

-This powerful plant actually has a wide range of medicinal uses—but you have to treat it with respect or risk unpleasant side effects (more on that below).
+This powerful plant actually has a wide range of medicinal uses—but you have to treat it with respect or risk unpleasant side effects.